HampusWigstedt/L3/my-app/README.md

 ## Language and Dependencies
 Converto is a Next.js and React application written in Typescript and TSX with Tailwind CSS for styling.

-The code has dependencies towards Axios for api call to Easyffmpeg.
+The code has dependencies towards Axios for api call to EasyFFM.
 File-saver and formdata for file handling.
 DaisyUi for design components.

+## Version
+The current version of Converto is '1.0.0'

+The project follows the Semantic Version System (Major,Minor,Patch)

+## Contributions
+Please contact author for contributions.

+## Licence
+This project is licensed under the MIT License - see the LICENSE file for details.

+## Writers Note
+developed for the course "Introduction to software quality" at Linnéus University.
+The assignment implied that the student should create a web-application that builds upon the already created API/LIB from earlier in the course.
+The projects goal was to make it easier for users to manipulate video and sound files when handeling and changing these types of files from their browser.

+# To-do
+Lägg in kravspecen i projektet och omvandla denna till md. /vision och krav/

+kapitel 2-11 Skriv en kort (4-6 meningar) reflektion för varje kapitel om hur just det kapitlet har påverkat eller inte påverkat din kod.
+Använd bokens termer.
+Ge exempel med läsbara screenshots från er kod till varje reflektion.
+Dokumentera detta till mig i ett separat dokument reflection.md där jag är mottagaren.

+Driftsätt applikationen